maple-labs/withdrawal-manager-cyclical/README.md

 ## Overview

 The `WithdrawalManager` is an upgradable contract used by the Maple V2 protocol to facilitate withdrawals of liquidity from a Maple pool via a cyclical withdrawal mechanism.
 It also enables pro-rata distribution of cash in the event of insufficient liquidity.

-For more information about the `WithdrawalManager` contract in the context of the Maple V2 protocol, please refer to the Withdrawal section of the protocol [wiki](https://github.com/maple-labs/maple-core-v2/wiki/Withdrawal-Mechanism).

 ## Dependencies/Inheritance